 Medical assistants in California serve an important role in the health care system, aiding licensed physicians and other medical staff in healing the public.
 The typical career trajectory for a medical assistant starts with entry-level employment under the direct supervision of senior staff.
 As they learn the fundamentals of health care they are introduced to the various niches they can choose to grow in.

 One of the best reasons to become a medical assistant is the expected job growth over the next decade.
-According to the U.S. Bureau of Labor Statistics, the number of medical assistant jobs is expected to increase by 23% from 2018 to 2028, which is much faster than the average for all occupations.3 The reason for the expected increase in positions is due to the growing demand for preventive care among the baby-boom population.
+According to the U.S. Bureau of Labor Statistics, the employment of medical assistants is expected to increase by 19% from 2019 to 2029, which is much faster than the average for all occupations.3 The reason for the expected increase in positions is due to the growing demand for preventive care among the baby-boom population.
 As a result, there will be an increased need for medical assistants to help physicians provide the medical care their patients need.

 Medical Assistant Salary